labsland/labdiscoverylib/docs/source/quickstart.rst

 And, in ``laboratory.py``, move ``import hardware`` to the end of the file.

 This way, for each user, this code will be run once at the beginning.
-If an error is produced in your ``start`` method, the user will not be redirected and WebLab-Deusto will consider the laboratory as broken for a while before sending other user.
+If an error is produced in your ``start`` method, the user will not be redirected and LabDiscoveryEngine will consider the laboratory as broken for a while before sending other user.

 The ``@weblab.on_dispose`` method is guaranteed to be run at some point in a matter of seconds or minutes after the user